lyncisdev/voco/INSTALL.md

 ## Compiling Kaldi

 For a crash course check out: http://kaldi-asr.org/doc/kaldi_for_dummies.html But be warned, Kaldi is more of a research project than a finished user friendly program.
 Dont delve too deep unless you need to.
+Below is the process I followed.

-### clone the Kaldi repository
+Clone the Kaldi repository:

 ```bashrc
 git clone https://github.com/kaldi-asr/kaldi.git kaldi --origin upstream
 ```

-### tools
+Set up the /tools directory:

 ```bash